 In 2014, the Bank of America Charitable Foundation will issue three requests for proposals (RFPs) on the priority focus areas of:

-- Jobs: Workforce development and education (Application period: January 21-February 14) More details
+- Jobs: Workforce development and education (Application period now closed) More details

-- Housing: Community development (Application period: April 21-May 9) More details
+- Housing: Community development (Application period now closed) More details

-- Hunger: Basic human services (Application period: July 21-August 8) More details
+- Hunger: Basic human services (July 21 - August 8) More details

 Jobs: Workforce development and education